treehouses/treehouses.github.io/pages/vi/pi-setup.md

  1. You can access this through a your file explorer
 1. Unmount and safely eject the microSD card from your computer.

-### Starting up the Raspberry Pi:
+### Powering on the Raspberry Pi:
+1. With the Raspberry Pi still off, insert the microSD card into small card reader.
+1. If you have an an ethernet cable, connect it to a router.
+1. Connect the power cable and if your device has an on switch turn it `on`
-Insert the microSD card into the RPi.
-Use an ethernet cable to connect it to a router, and connect the power cable.
-A red "power" LED should turn on.
+ 1. A red "power" LED should turn on.

 ## Next Section: [Using Treehouses Remote](treehouses-remote.md)